Alessandragon/Mparloc/README.md

 The `.buf` and `.hdr` files of time grids created with the Nonlinloc tools for the specific network and located in a dedicated sub-folder named `grids`.

-The `sac` files contained in a sub-folder whose name is contained in the string `Name_event` and appropriately set in the fields:
+The `sac` files of the accelerometric data contained in a sub-folder whose name is contained in the string `Name_event` with the station fields and transduction coefficient correctly set in the header.

+The text file `list_stations_4loc.dat` with the station name list used from location algorithm, such as:

+    AND3
+    AVG3
+    BEL3
+    BENI
+    BSC3
+    CGG3 ....

 ## Testing